ITU-BDSA2024-GROUP13/Chirp/docs/pages/2Process/2TeamWork.md

 When the assigned contributors have decided that the requirements for the issue has been met, they create a pull request and move it into the `In Review` column.
 This allows other developers to read and review the pull request.
 Once there are no conflicts, the pull request is then accepted and the issue is moved into the `In Prod` column.

-The given code which satisfies the original task has now been merged into main.
+The given code which satisfies the original task has now been merged into the **main** branch.